laymain/ship-of-fools-mods/ParagonMod/README.md

 > Paragon level progression is stored in your savegame, so it will remain upon game sessions.

 > You will gain a Paragon level after each successfully completed run.

+### Endless

+> Endless mode allows you to play and endless and challenging run where difficulty in increased.

+> Endless mode is disabled by default which means that if you want switch to an "Endless run"\
+> you will have to activate or deactivate it by pressing `[L]` on your keyboard.

 ---